WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 	)
 	````

-	>**Note:** SQL Database requires that every table have a clustered index.
+	>**Note:** SQL Database requires that every table has a clustered index.
 If you create a table without a clustered index, you will not be able to insert rows into the table until you have created one.
 	Because the clustered index determines the order of rows on disk, and thus affects certain queries, you may choose to place the clustered index on a column other than the primary key column.

 1. You will add an index on the _EmailAddress_ field.
 To do this, execute the following query: